nrinaudo/kantan.csv/docs/src/main/tut/05-data_as_collection.md

 ---
 layout: default
-title:  "Deocding CSV data into a collection"
+title:  "Decoding CSV data into a collection"
 section: tutorial
 ---
 When memory constraints are not an issue, decoding an entire CSV file into a single collection, such as a [`List`] or